UCSD-MASHED/chatapp/README.md

 `TODO`

-## Looking instead to extend our project as your own?

-### Setup
+## Configurations

-If you are not part of the team and would like to create an app of your own, you should first create a Firebase app [here](https://firebase.google.com/).
+If you are not part of the team and would like to extend this app on your own, you should first create a Firebase app [here](https://firebase.google.com/).
+It's worth mentioning that we created two Firebase apps for our `main` and `dev` branches respectively.
+If you don't need it, you only need to create one Firebase app.

 ### Environment files